 Qualifications and Particulars of Employment

-This post is a permanent full time working 75 hours per fortnight.
+- This post is Temporary Full time positoin covering the leave of a permanent employee.
 Compulsory Retirement age is 70 years.

 The successful candidate must:

-⦁ Have the ability to listen and respond to the needs of people who use services
+- Have the ability to listen and respond to the needs of people who use the services.

 Experience of working as a member of a team is essential.

 * Successful candidates are required to submit all documentary evidence outlining any relevant experience within 3 months of starting date.
-Failure to do so will mean that only incremental credit due now will only be paid from date of submission of documents.
+Failure to do so will mean that any incremental credit due will be paid from date of submission of documents.

 All new entrants to the Public Service will start at the first point of this scale.

-4. The normal working fortnight will be 75 hours covering nights, however, flexible hours, including weekends, evenings, and sleepovers may be required.
-Starting and finishing times will be notified to, and agreed with, the appointee from time to time by the Services Manager/Team Leader.
-The Brothers of Charity Services model of service is based on Personal Outcome Measures requiring employees’ to be flexible in their working hours to provide a quality service delivery for each individual
+- The normal working fortnight will be 78 hours.
+Starting and finishing times will be notified to and agreed with, the appointee from time to time by the Services Manager.
+The appointee may, however, be required to work additional hours arising from the duties of the appointment with compensation for these hours by way of time off in lieu.
+The Brothers of Charity Services model of service is based on Personal Outcome Measures requiring employees’ to be flexible in their working hours to provide a quality service delivery for each individual.

-The successful candidate must be free from any condition, which would render him/her unsuitable to hold the appointment, and must be in a state of health as would indicate a reasonable prospect of ability to render regular and efficient service.
+The successful candidate must be free from any defect or disease, which would render him/her unsuitable to hold the appointment, and must be in a state of health as would indicate a reasonable prospect of ability to render regular and efficient service.
 To satisfy this qualification, the successful candidate will be required to undergo a medical examination by the Occupational Health Nurse/Physician.

 The general duties of the appointment are as described in the attached Job Description.

-8. The Team Leader/Services Manager will notify the successful candidate of the mandatory/compulsory courses/training which employees are obliged to attend.
+- The Line Manager will notify the successful candidate of the mandatory/compulsory courses/training which employees are obliged to attend.
 Mandatory training, for example, manual handling, health and safety courses etc., form part of the conditions of employment along with the Organisation’s statutory obligation.

 Shortlisting of candidates is on the basis of the information contained in their application form & CV

-Reports to: Services Manager/Team Leader or such other authorised person as the Employing Authority may designate.
+Reports to: Team Leader or such other authorised person as the Employing Authority may designate.